Isha139/PythonKickoff/README.md

 # Q33.
 Search for a number x in this tuple using loop.
 # Q34. range()
 # Q35.
 Print numbers from 1 to 100.
 Print numbers from 100 to 1.
 Print multiplication table of a number n.
+# Day 9
+# Q36.
+WAP to find the sum of firt n natural numbers. (using while)
+# Q37.
+WAP to find the factorial of first n numbers. (using for)
+# Q38.
+Functions in Python
+# Q39.
+WAF to print the length of a list.(list is the parameter).
+Q. WAF to print the elements of a list in a single line.(list is the parameter).
+Q. WAF to find the factorial of n. (n is the parameter).
+Q. WAF to convert USD to INR.